About this information

 In all other schools and colleges, the governing body may decide to provide milk but may charge if they do so.

-In Northern Ireland, local education authorities have to provide free school milk for:
+In Northern Ireland, the Education Authority has to provide free school milk for:

 - all special school pupils